 Filters offer many advantages for photographers.
 From simply protecting your lenses to allowing you to use slower shutter speeds in bright situations; filters offer many great opportunities for us.
 Try a few different ones and decide which one is best for you, because it really comes down to personal preference.

-Now that you know the basics of choosing the right lenses for your camera, let’s have a look at my my favorite DSLR lenses.
+Now you know the basics of choosing the right lenses for your camera.